ammein/custom-code-editor/README.md

 > These options will make your editor change live upon options modified.

 ## Copy Options
-You can copy your modified options and paste it on your project level module that will apply to all !
+You can copy your modified options and paste it on your project level module that will apply to all!
 The copy features uses [Clipboard JS](https://clipboardjs.com/) to make it work.
 Below are the demonstration on how to use it :

 ![Copy Options](https://media.giphy.com/media/MaNmlXtVdItUCXRR17/giphy.gif)

-> NOTE : It only copies from modified changes, not on its entire options.
+> NOTE : It only copies from modified changes, not the entirty of the options.
 If your module options are already configured, it will not copy your module options.
-Instead, it will copy all your changes options that you did on On/Off Toggle(s), Select Input(s) and Range Input(s).
+Instead, it will copy all your changes options that you did through On/Off Toggle(s), Select Input(s) and Range Input(s).

 ## Undo Options
-You can undo your modified options to default settings.
+You can undo your modified options to the default settings.
 This will help you reset your changes to default options.

 ![Undo Options](https://media.giphy.com/media/KbpWScHGzbpGfTAUTN/giphy.gif)

-> NOTE : This will not undo saved options to default setting.
+> NOTE : This will not undo saved options to the default setting.
 If you wish to reset from saved options, refer to section "Reset Options" below.

 ## Save Options